Voting advice application

-A voting advice application or voting aid application (VAA) or vote matcher or vote compass or election compass is a Web application that helps voters find a candidate or a party that stands closest to their preferences.
-VAAs are a new phenomenon in modern election campaigning.
+A voting advice application or voting aid application (VAA), also known as a vote matcher, vote compass or election compass is an application that helps voters find a political candidate or political party that stands closest to their preferences.
+VAAs are a recent phenomenon in modern election campaigning.

 In some of the countries with popular VAAs an intense debate has broken out.
 Some maintain that VAAs are a fraud that can never give correct and neutral voting advice.
 Others contend that these applications must be commended as they focus people’s attention on the party programmes and on policy issues, compelling parties to discuss substance instead of personalities, images and campaign events.

 A study of VAAs by the University of Antwerp ends with a plea for a careful selection of VAA statements and for a proper process of benchmarking based on survey data.
 Without appropriate calibrating VAAs produce invalid results.

 VAA questionnaires should be completed by the candidate or party for maximum accuracy, but also VAAs completed by the journalist are published, with supposed positions taken from party programmes and debates.

 Usage

 In 2007, of 22 European countries, 15 had at least one VAA.
 Some of the most successful ones were the Dutch Stemwijzer with 4.7 million consultations in 2006 (40% of the electorate) and the German Wahl-O-Mat with 6.7 million consultations in 2009 (12% of the electorate).
 Research showed that usage was higher in countries with proportional electoral systems and a larger number of parliamentary political parties, including Belgium, Finland, the Netherlands and Switzerland.

 In Finland, the VotingAid phenomenon has even produced a little rivalry between the most popular news channels and voters eagerly compare the results between different VAA's.
-Out of Finland's electorate of 4,3 million, it is reported that over 20% of them found voting advice on the most popular VAA, launched by MTV3.
+Out of Finland's electorate of 4.3 million, it is reported that over 20% of them found voting advice on the most popular VAA, launched by MTV3.

+During the 2023 Czech presidential elections, there were about 2.4 million visitors of VAA Volební kalkulačka compared to 5.8 million voters in the elections.